 Difference Between the Full-Time MBA vs Distance MBA

-Below, we have weighed both full-time and part-time MBA programmes, on the basis of several parameters to help you understand the varying features.
+Below, we have weighed both full-time and part-time MBA programs, based on several parameters to help you understand the varying features.

 Which mode of MBA will suit you the best?